 If your fish are starving, the strongest guppies will bully their weaker counterparts for more meal portions.
-If the scarcity persists, the aggressive guppies will become more violent towards other fish, competing them over food.
+If the scarcity persists, the aggressive guppies will become more violent towards other fish, competing with them over food.

 If that is the case in your tank, your guppies will likely calm down after their daily meal arrives.
 You may see this behavior if you’ve been skipping meals, or the portions are too small to meet the needs of your tank.

-Are my Guppies Fighting or Playing?
+Are My Guppies Fighting or Playing?

-It is essential to differentiate between fighting and playing in guppies.
+It is essential to differentiate between fighting and playing with guppies.
 If your guppies are fighting, you must intervene before the weaker fish suffers irreversible damage.
 However, if they are merely playing, it would be best to leave them alone.

 To distinguish between the two, you should first look for signs of aggression since they are much easier to identify.
 They include: